awayawm/blog/README.md

 ### Installation instructions

 1. git clone project somewhere
+2. change directories to the project directory.
-2. open build.gradle inside project directory in intellij
+3. Using intellij, open build.gradle located at the root of the project directory
-3. run assemble gradle task to create a war file i.e. ./gradlew assemble
+4. run assemble gradle task to create a war file i.e. ./gradlew assemble
-4. get war from build/lib and upload it to an elastic beanstalk environment
+5. get war from build/libs and upload it to an elastic beanstalk environment

 If you're feeling fancy, adjust the deploy gradle task to your project and deploy from the command line.